Italian Videos: The 14 Best Resources for Learning Real Italian

-So, don’t ever think that a mere repetition of material will work magic.
-When learning a new language, you need to engage in mindful repetition.
+But make no mistake, it’s not unconscious, mindless repetition we’re talking about here.
+It’s mindful repetition.
 That means you’re actively watching the video, noticing the twangs in the pronunciation, discerning the differences in verb forms, catching the subtle nuances of the languages and the gestures that go with it.

+So what if you don’t understand the video lesson even after watching it a few times?
 Expect mistakes, then move on.
-Laugh at your humanity, and learn from those mistakes.
-They’re a natural part of the process.
+Laugh at your humanity, and learn from those mistakes—they’re a natural part of the process.